Los Angeles Girlfriend Getaway Guide: 48 Hours With Your Girls In LA

 While my friend finished up work, I settled into the hotel and went upstairs to grab a cocktail and check out the pool!
 I know….I’m a jerk, right?
 I even sent her photos while she was working.

 My friend came in late due to work so dinner had to be close by.
-During our two days in LA, we ate at POT by Roy Choi which is now defunct.
-But I highly recommend eating Korean food while visiting LA.
+During our two days in LA, we ate at POT by Roy Choi which has shuttered.
+I highly recommend eating Korean food while visiting LA.
 Other than going to Korea, I don’t think you’ll find an abundance of great Korean restaurants like Los Angeles.

 We’re kind of dorks, especially me